-Each of you will perform your own experiments with your own jar.
-A "roll" of the dice just means you briefly shake the jar.
-You are interested in the sum of the numbers showing on your dice.
+Each of you should have your own jar.
+A "roll" of the dice just means you briefly shake the jar and let the dice come to rest.
+You are interested in the sum of the numbers showing on the dice.

-1. Fill out the second row in table 1 by adding up the number of different possible outcomes.
-Show your working and just enter the final result in the table.

-2. Complete table 1.
-For the 3rd row, keep your answers in fractional form for now.

-3. Now you will perform many rolls by shaking the jar and observing the dice sum after each roll.
-Each person should perform at least 50 rolls of their dice, recording how often you get the sums 2 - 12 in row 2 of table 2 ("observed number of events").
+- 1. Fill out the second row in table 1 by adding up the number of different possible outcomes.
+Show your working and just enter the final result in the table. - 2.
+Complete table 1.
+For the 3rd row, keep your answers in fractional form for now. - 3.
+Now you will perform many individual experiments by shaking the jar and observing the dice sum after each "roll."
+Perform at least 50 rolls of the dice and record how often you get the sums 2-12 in row 2 of table 2 ("observed number of events").
 Tallying the results of the individual experiments in your notebook will make your life easier.
-Using the total number of rolls, fill out row 3 of table 2 ("relative fraction of observed events"); keep your answers in fractional form for now.

-4. Move on to table 3, "Class Rolls."
-Enter your results for each event (a particular sum) on the instructor's computer spreadsheet, which will be displayed to the class.

-Fill out row 2 with the sum of the results for each event from everyone in the lab.
+Using the total number of rolls, fill out row 3 of table 2 ("relative fraction of observed events"); keep your answers in fractional form for now. - 4.
+Move on to table 3, "Class Rolls."
+Write your results for each event (a particular sum) on the board.
+Fill out row 2 by summing together the results for each event from everyone in the lab.
+In this way you will have results from hundreds of rolls.
 Using the total number of rolls in table 3, compute the entries for row 3.
-Questions